astronomer/docs/software/cli-install-windows-10.md

 description: Install the Windows-based CLI or the Unix-based CLI a Windows Subsystem for Linux (WSL).
 ---

-If you're a Windows user and want to install and use the Astronomer CLI, you have the following options:
+To install the Astronomer CLI on Windows, you have the following options:

 - Install the Unix-based CLI on Windows Subsystem for Linux (WSL)
 - Install the Windows-based CLI